 However, if you’re on a tight budget, try and spend as much as you can justify.
 Better build quality usually means a longer-lasting product, and you’ll want something that can withstand winds without buckling or turning inside out.

-Different Types of Balcony Umbrella
+Different Types of Balcony Umbrellas

 While we include links to specific models of each type listed below, this article is more designed to give you an overview of what’s available.
 Using the buying factors mentioned above to see which type of balcony umbrella would be best for your needs.